Moai-/panabsorbium/Tutorial.md

     pickup(workers[3], 'stonehearth:trapper:talisman')
     pickup(workers[4], 'stonehearth:carpenter:talisman')

 Interesting.
 Code that's apparently referencing items to give to our workers, and *somehow*, whenever we launch the Microworld, *those workers start with those exact items!* It must be a lucky coincidence!
 Let's exploit it.
-We want to give our workers the armor and a wooden sword to get promoted with quickly.
-Remember how we declared our armor in `manifest.json`?
-This is where we use that declaration in-game:
+We want to give our workers the armor and a wooden sword to get promoted with quickly:

     pickup(workers[6], 'stonehearth:armor:panabsorbium_armor')
     pickup(workers[2], 'stonehearth:footman:wooden_sword_talisman')
     pickup(workers[3], 'stonehearth:trapper:talisman')
     pickup(workers[4], 'stonehearth:carpenter:talisman')

+Remember how we declared our armor in `stonehearth/manifest.json`?
+This means that the package called `panabsorbium_armor` belongs to the mod called `stonehearth`.
+We treat it as such in this lua file as well, hence the `stonehearth:` in front.

 (P. S. I know I'm doing it extremely wrong, I should be giving them the iconic version, but I really don't know how to do that yet :x)

-Now go back to the terminal where we opened Microworld seemingly so long ago, and press the Up Arrow key to re-type the secret incantation.
+Now go back to the terminal where we opened Microworldo, and press the Up Arrow key to re-type the secret incantation.
 Once inside the Microworld, create a stockpile, promote a Hearthling to a footman.
 After the armor gets dropped (and turns into its iconic version), then placed into the stockpile, watch your footman equip the suit of armor:

 ![Can you see the greenness of envy in Leah's eyes as she gazes upon Orsa's new Panabsorbium bling?](http://i.imgur.com/pguh9Tg.png)